cedx/akismet.js/README.md

 $ node bin/make.js test --key <YourAPIKey>
 ```

-To test the client/browser implementation, launch a server instance, and points your browser to:
+To test the client/browser implementation, launch a server instance, and points your browser to this link:
 [Unit Tests of HTML Client](http://dev.belin.io/akismet.js)

 ## License